drago-ex/project-docker-db/readme.md

 ```

 ## Remember
-The package extends the basic php server on docker with a mysqli database and requires an existing build before updating.
+The package extends the basic php server on docker with a mysqli database and requires an existing build before the update, and only then can the docker update be performed.

 https://github.com/drago-ex/project-docker